genicam/harvesters/README.rst

 Note that the second item implies you can involve multiple types of transport layers in your Python script.
 It means you don't have to care anything about how the images are transmitted.
 Each transport layer has own advantages and disadvantages and you should choose appropriate transport layers following your application's requirement.
 You just need to acquire images for some purposes and the GenTL Producers deliver the images somehow.
 It truly is the great benefit of encapsulation by the GenTL Standard!

-On the other hand, Harvester Core could be called a simplified version of the GenTL-Python Binding.
+On the other hand, Harvester Core could be considered as a simplified version of the GenTL-Python Binding.
 It just offers you a relationship between you and a device.
 Nothing more.
-If you need to manipulate more relevant GenTL modules or go on a hardcore stuff, you should directly involve the GenTL-Python Binding.
+If you need to manipulate more relevant GenTL modules or have to go in a hardcore way, then you should directly involve the GenTL-Python Binding.

 *************
 Harvester GUI